COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

     * Identify individuals currently working with specific sets of data.
 (Goal 2)
     * Begin to establish a common body of knowledge in the City about what data are.
 (Goal 1 and 5).
     * Understand which of the City's software systems are authoritative for various pieces of information.
 (Goal 2, 4, 5)
-+ Consistent with the policy, a draft version of the Technical Guidelines is ready, and is currently going through internal review before formalization.
++ Consistent with the policy, a draft version of the Technical Guidelines is under review prior to release.
 (All Goals)
 + We are enhancing our engagement with the civic hacking community and other interested stakeholders.
 For example, the City participated in the National Day of Civic Hacking by co-hosting three events on June 5th and 6th.
 (Goal 5)

 ## Next Steps